rakshitbharat/very-simple-attendance/README.md

 ## 📖 About

-Attendance System Pro is a modern, Docker-based attendance tracking solution that combines security with simplicity.
+Very Simple Attendance System is a modern, Docker-based attendance tracking solution that combines security with simplicity.
 Built for organizations that need reliable attendance tracking with device-specific verification.

 ### Why Choose This System?